NOAA-GFDL/fre-cli/fre/cmor/README.md

-the tool requires configuration in the form of variable tables and conventions to work appropriately clone the following repository and list the following directory contents to get a sense of what the code needs from you to work
+the tool requires configuration in the form of variable tables and conventions to work appropriately clone the following repository and list the following directory contents to get a sense of what the code needs from you to work. a few examples shown in the output below. the CV file is of particular interest/necessity
 ```
 > git clone https://github.com/PCMDI/cmip6-cmor-tables.git fre/tests/test_files/cmip6-cmor-tables
 > ls fre/tests/test_files/cmip6-cmor-tables/Tables